 - A2.1 It is necessary for certain sanctions to be available to the school in order that we maintain the high all round standards which the school promotes.
 In general, experience has shown that the vast majority of Oaklands' students do adhere to the rules and respect the aims of the school but, where necessary, specific sanctions sometimes have to be applied. - A2.2 Where necessary, the school will use appropriate disciplinary sanctions that are reasonable and proportionate.
 The purpose will be to impress on the student that what s/he has done is wrong; or to deter him or her from repeating that behaviour; or to show other students that such behaviour is unacceptable and to deter them from doing it. - A2.3 The school seeks to avoid whole class or group punishments when individuals are to blame.
 However, it may be necessary to detain groups of students during any investigation. - A2.4 The Education and Inspections Act (2006) gives teachers and other staff in charge of students the right to deal with students' misbehaviour and to impose sanctions.
 This power extends to students' behaviour outside of school, for example on a school trip at home or abroad where poor behaviour may result in the student being sent home at his or her parents'/carers' expense.
 Where reasonable, poor behaviour by students on the way to or from school will be dealt with by the school.
 The Act also allows for sanctions to be applied without parental permission - A2.5 The Violent Crime Reduction Act (2006) gives staff to right to search students for offensive weapons.
 DfE guidance 'Searching, Screening and Confiscation' states that Headteachers and staff authorised by the Headteacher (Senior Leaders and the Behaviour Manager) have the power to search pupils or their possessions, without consent, where they have reasonable grounds to suspect the pupil has weapons, alcohol, illegal drugs, smoking paraphernalia, vapes, mobile phone that are not to be used during the school day, fireworks, pornographic images and stolen items.
+Staff may also use a hand-held metal detector to screen for items that have not been found during a search, but where it seems likely that a student still has an item on their person.
 When a search takes place, this will be logged on our safeguarding tracker so that the Designated Safeguarding Lead is informed, parents / carers will also be informed via email that this has taken place and the outcome of the search.
-It is now obligatory for staff to give police any evidence discovered during a search. - A2.6 All staff have the power to use reasonable force (ie: 'using no more force than is needed') to prevent pupils committing an offence, injuring themselves or others, or damaging property, and to maintain good order and discipline in the classroom. (see Restrictive Physical Intervention Policy) - A2.7 Corporal punishment is illegal in all circumstances
+It is now obligatory for staff to give police any evidence discovered during a search. - A2.6 All staff have the power to use reasonable force (ie: 'using no more force than is needed') to prevent pupils committing an offence, injuring themselves or others, or damaging property, and to maintain good order and discipline in the classroom. (see Restrictive Physical Intervention Policy) - A2.7 Corporal punishment is illegal in all circumstances.